totemorg/totem/README.md

 <a name="module_TOTEM.routeAgent"></a>

 ### TOTEM.routeAgent(req, res)
-Route NODE = /DATASET.TYPE requests using the configured byArea, byType, byTable, byActionTable then byAction routers.
+Route NODE = /DATASET.TYPE requests using the configured byArea, byType, byNode, byActionTable then byAction routers.

 The provided response method accepts a string, an objects, an array, an error, or